andrewgryan/leaflet-html/README.md

 RESTful frameworks, like [HTMX](Https://htmx.org), that serve HTML over the wire are perfect choices for server rendered content.

-## Usage
+## Installation

-Include both Leaflet and Leaflet HTML in script tags in the head of the document.
+Include Leaflet JS/CSS assets and Leaflet HTML in the document.

 ```html
 <link